 Preferably, buy tickets at Town Shop or machines in the terminal before boarding the bus at the cruise terminal.

-To reach Ocean Quay cruise terminal from the airport, the simplest option is to take the regular train to Østerport and continue on bus 27.
-Traveling time is around 45 minutes.
-A further option that might be a few minutes faster but requires more walking, is the metro to Kongs Nytorv, change to Metro M3 for Østerport.
+To reach Ocean Quay cruise terminal from the airport, the simplest option is to take the regular train to Østerport and continue on bus 27 or 25 but in both cases only if Oceankaj is listed as the final destination.
+The total traveling time is around 45 minutes.
+A further option that might be a few minutes faster but requires more walking, is the metro to Kongs Nytorv, change to Metro M3 or M4 for Østerport.

 A taxi from the airport to Oceankaj is by the meter – expect to pay around DKK500.
-A taxi from Nørreport station to Oceankai cruise terminal should be around DKK250.
-Taxi2Airport gives online quotations.
+A taxi from Nørreport station to the Oceankaj cruise terminal should be around DKK250.

 Public Transportation to Langelinie Cruise Terminal in Copenhagen